gmlewis/flutter-stylizer/README.md

 This plugin does not have a full-featured Dart syntax tree parser.
 As a result, it may come across Dart code that it doesn't handle properly.

+For example, code that follows the end of a multiline comment on the same line is not supported.
+Unusual code like this will most likely not ever be supported even though the Dart compiler can handle it.
+The `dartfmt` tool typically makes sane-looking code, and this is the type of code that is being targeted by this extension.

 It is my goal to be able to use this plugin on large group projects, so every attempt has been made to make this robust.
 If, however, problems